mdp/rotp/README.markdown

 A ruby library for generating one time passwords according to [ RFC 4226 ](http://tools.ietf.org/html/rfc4226) and the [ HOTP RFC ](http://tools.ietf.org/html/draft-mraihi-totp-timebased-00)

-This is compatible with Google Authenticator apps available for Android and iPhone
+This is compatible with Google Authenticator apps available for Android and iPhone, and now in use on GMail

+## Quick overview of using One Time Passwords on your phone

+* OTP's involve a shared secret, stored both on the phone and the server
+* Time based OTP's don't require any synchronization between the server and client other than time, and can therefore be used without internet connectivity
+* Counter based OTP's(HOTP) require the server and phone to both keep track of how many times it's used, but protect against immediate reuse of the OTP(versus a 30 second window)
+* OTP's should always be used as a second factor of authentication(if your phone is lost, you account is still secured with a password)

 ## Dependencies